Apple’s confirmed a new iOS 14.5 update and the software is in beta testing ahead of its release for iPhone.

 If you don’t want to wait for the official version of iOS 14.5 to arrive, you don’t have to.

-The company’s also pushed the iOS 14.5 beta to those enrolled in the Beta Software Program.
+The company’s also pushed an iOS 14.5 beta to those enrolled in the Beta Software Program.
 While a developer account requires an annual fee, the Beta Software Program is free to anyone with a compatible device and working Apple ID.
 Most people should install the public iOS 14.5 beta.

 Before you download the iOS 14.5 beta onto your phone remember that pre-release software is almost always plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your device’s battery life, and its overall speed which makes it a less than ideal daily driver.